List of Neighbours characters introduced in 1985

 The following is a list of characters that first appeared in the Australian soap opera Neighbours in 1985, by order of first appearance.
 They were all introduced by the show's creator and executive producer Reg Watson.
 The 1st season of Neighbours began airing on 18 March 1985.
 The first episode introduced the members of the Ramsay and Robinson families as well as bachelor Des Clarke, and his soon-to-be wife and former stripper Daphne Lawrence.
 Max Ramsay, his wife Maria and their sons, Shane and Danny lived at Number 24.
 Jim Robinson lived next door with his children; Paul, Julie, Scott and Lucy.
 They were joined by Jim's mother in law, Helen Daniels.
 Myra De Groot joined the cast as Des's mother, Eileen and Maxine Klibingaitis arrived as plumber's assistant, Terry Inglis.
 Philip Martin began appearing from June and his children, Debbie and Michael, arrived in July and October respectively.
-Con man Douglas Blake played by Anne Haddy's real-life husband James Condon made his first appearance in September.
+George Young and con man Douglas Blake, played by Anne Haddy's real-life husband James Condon, made their first appearances in September.